rashidalabri/strif/README.md

 ### Profiling STR interruptions

-To profile STR interruptions from extracted repeat sequences (the output of `strif extract`), run the following command.
+To profile STR interruptions from extracted repeat sequences, run the following command.
 The STR catalog needs to be in the same format as [these catalogs](https://github.com/Illumina/RepeatCatalogs).
 If the output path is not specified, the output will be saved in the same directory as the repeat sequences file with a `.strif_profile.tsv` suffix.

 ```
 strif profile [OPTIONS] <REPEAT_SEQS> <STR_CATALOG> [OUTPUT] [OUTPUT_ALIGNMENTS]
 ```

 #### Options
 ```
   -z                           Output visual alignments.
 Default is false